 The Need for D&O Insurance

-A comprehensive D&O insurance policy is essential for a company, as it may help attract top talent and protect the organization from possible lawsuits based on malfeasance such as misuse of corporate assets or breach of fiduciary duty.
+A comprehensive D&O insurance policy is essential for any company, as it may help attract top talent and protect the organization from possible lawsuits based on malfeasance, such as misuse of corporate assets or breach of fiduciary duty.
+This guide to D&O insurance highlights why these protections matter for both emerging and established companies.

-Venture capital investors and private equity firms often that their investments in companies are contingent upon having adequate coverage provided by an appropriate insurance policy.
+Venture capital investors and private equity firms often require that their investments in companies are contingent upon having adequate D&O coverage.

 Key Components of D&O Insurance Coverage